ethereum/consensus-specs/specs/phase0/beacon-chain.md

 #### Helper functions

-Given a list of PendingAttestations (which are records saved when processing attestations during the epoch), we need to get some key information.
+Given a list of `PendingAttestation`s (which are records saved when processing attestations during the epoch), we need to get some key information.
 Particularly:

 * Which validators attested correctly to the correct Casper FFG source hash?